Select a Category

 Hill Hiker, Inc. is one of the only companies to offer a full range of foundation compatibility options to best meet the challenges of any hillside.
 To see how we’ve risen to the occasion in the past, check out our portfolio featuring many unique projects.

 Our systems are built with high-end, outdoor-rated components allowing them to withstand all sorts of conditions and environmental hazards such as rain, snow, ice, heat, cold, salt water and harmful UV rays.
 From tundra to tropical, and everything in between, we have you covered.
-Check out our project locations map to see what climates we’re in now.
+Check out our project locations map to see what climates we’ve worked in.

 There is not necessarily a limit in terms of length of travel.
 It all depends on the site conditions, capacity requirements and type of drive system being used.
 Our longest lift to date travels 505ft in the tropical rainforest of Belize.